Septic Services in Killeen, TX

 Bell County Septic Regulations

-Per TCEQ regulations (30 TAC Chapter 285), the Bell County Public Health District oversees all on-site sewage facilities (OSSFs) in the county.
+The Bell County Public Health District oversees all on-site sewage facilities (OSSFs) under TCEQ's 30 TAC Chapter 285.
 Key requirements:

 - Permits required for all installations, repairs, extensions, and alterations